 What research now reveals is that though history is past and cannot be changed…and “working through” one’s history in therapy can be a long, expensive process…it is possible to immediately begin developing the capacity for presence by working directly on “exercising” the right brain and facilitating greater levels of “whole brain” integration!
 This is done through myriad kinds of experiential approaches including meditation, guided imagery, hypnosis, mindfulness or mind-body exercises, narrative processes, art, movement, games, and even something called Brain Gym!

 Magical Child author Joseph Chilton Pearce has said, “Our children can never be who we tell them to be, they can only be who we are.”
 I’ve come to believe that our children’s potential horizons aren’t limited by what we are, but are broadened by our striving.
 Our children’s healthy development calls on us to pursue our own development.
 Maté concludes his book by pointing out that “The origins of the word attend is the Latin tendere, ‘to stretch.’
-Attend means to extend, to extend, to stretch toward.
+Attend means to extend, to stretch toward.